CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Schema

-\item \textbf{Flag Attribute.} The \textit{flag} attribute summarizes the impact of data cleaning on ML of an experiment into three categories, ``P (positive)'', ``N (negative)'' or ``S (insignificant)'', indicating whether the cleaning has a positive, negative, or insignificant impact on the ML performance respectively. \end{itemize}
+\item \textbf{Flag Attribute.} The \textit{flag} attribute summarizes the impact of data cleaning on ML for a specific setting under consideration, i.e., a particular combination for the key attributes.
+It has three possible values: ``P (positive)'', ``N (negative)'' or ``S (insignificant)'', indicating the cleaning has positive, negative, or insignificant impact on the ML performance, respectively. \end{itemize}

-Given these attributes, we designed three relations as shown in Table~\ref{dcml_schema}. $R1$ shows the vanilla version of the a CleanML relation schema with the key \{\textit{dataset, error type, detect, repair,} \textit{ML model, scenario, flag}\}.
-Every tuple of $R1$ represents a hypothesis or an experiment: \textit{how does cleaning some type of error using a detection method and a repair method affect a ML model for a given dataset?} We also consider other two versions of relations in CleanML.
+\stitle{Relation $R1$.} $R1$ is the vanilla version of our CleanML relations.
+Its primary key is \textit{dataset, error type, detection, repair, ML model, scenario}.
+Every tuple of $R1$ stores the result (flag) of a specific experiment: \textit{how does cleaning some type of error using a detection method and a repair method affect a ML model for a given dataset?}

+\stitle{Relation $R2$.} Given an ML classification task, ML developers often perform model selection to select the best model (e.g., by using cross-validation).
 Compared with $R1$, $R2$ eliminates the ML model attribute.
-In this case, we try different models during training and select the model that has the best validation accuracy (or F1 score) as the model to be considered in an experiment in $R2$.
-Every tuple of $R2$ represents a hypothesis or an experiment: \textit{how does cleaning some type of error using a detection method and a repair method affect the best ML model for a given dataset?} $R3$ further eliminates the cleaning method (detection and repair) attributes.
-In this case, in addition to model selection, we also try different cleaning methods and select the cleaning method that results in the best validation accuracy as the cleaning method to be considered in an experiment in $R3$.
-Every tuple of $R3$ represents a hypothesis or an experiment: \textit{how does the best cleaning method affect the predictive performance of the best model for a given dataset?}
+In this case, we try different models during training and select the model that has the best validation accuracy (or F1 score if the dataset has imbalanced classes) as the model to be considered in an experiment in $R2$.
+Every tuple of $R2$ stores the result (flag) of a specific experiment with model selection: \textit{how does cleaning some type of error using a detection method and a repair method affect the best ML model for a given dataset?} Note that we must create a new relation $R2$ for this question, instead of simply picking one tuple out of the tuples in $R1$ with the same dataset, error type, detection, repair, and scenario attribute values.
+This is because every tuple in $R1$ is actually an aggregation over different train/test splits in order to control randomness in the experiments (c.f., Section~\ref{sec:control_randomness}), and the best model for each train/test split might be different.

-All three relations can also be extended with other attributes that are associated with an experiment, which may help obtain insights and interpret the results, such as the accuracy scores before and after cleaning and \textit{p}-values of hypothesis testing associated with each experiment (c.f.
-Section~\ref{sec:generate_one_pair} to ~\ref{sec:control_fdr}).